initiumlab/codesnipp/README.md

 ## Requirement #1

-* Have this project skeleton setup;
+* Have this project skeleton setup on your local machine;
 * Prepare either a Dockerfile or a Vagrantfile for this project so that collaborators of this project can have an unified environment to work on;

 ## Requirement #2